LeeyaD/ls170/03_the_application_layer_copy.md

 ## BOOK: Intro to HTTP
 ### Background
 #### Background
-A browser is an interface, it's how we interact with the web HTTP is an application protocol that sends a collection of files (CSS, HTML, Javascript, videos, images, etc) from a **server** to our browswer (the **client**)
+A browser is an interface, it's how we interact with the web.

+HTTP is an application protocol that:
+- Sends a collection of files (CSS, HTML, Javascript, videos, images, etc) from a **server** to our browswer (the **client**)
-HTTP is a protocol that serves as a link between applications and the transfer of hypertext documents (documents of text interconnected by hyperlinks).
+- Serves as a link between applications and the transfer of hypertext documents (documents of text interconnected by hyperlinks).
-HTTP model: a client makes a request to a server and waits for a response, which is why it's referred to as the **request response protocol**

-IP addresses are identifiers for devices and servers (end-to-end) Port numbers are identifiers for programs and processes

 *DNS* is a distributed database that keeps track of doman names and their corresponding IP addresses on the internet.
 The address is what's used to make a request to the server.

-- DNS databases are stored on computers called DNS servers and no single server contains the complete db
-- If a DNS server doesn't contain a requested domain name, the request is routed to another DNS server up the hierarchy till it's found
-- When the browser issues a request, it's sending text to an IP address.
-Because the client (web browser) and the server (recipient of the request) have an agreement, or protocol, in the form of HTTP, the server can take apart the request, understand its components and send a response back to the web browser.

-Web Browsers, an application (client) issue HTTP requests and process the HTTP response in a user-friendly manner onto our screens.
+Web Browsers, an application (client), issue HTTP requests and process the HTTP response.
 Content being requested is located on a remote computer called a server.
 Servers are machines/devices capable of handling inbound requests, and their job is to issue a response back.
 Often, the response they send back contains relevant data specified in the request.

 Resource, a generic term for things you interact w/ on the Internet via a URL; images, videos, web pages & other files.
-Resources are not limited to files and web pages.
-Resources can also be in the form of software that lets you trade stock or play a video game.
-There's no limit to the number of resources available on the Internet.
+Resources aren't limited to files and web pages, they can also be in the form of software that lets you trade stock or play a video game.

 A protocol is said to be **stateless** when it's designed in such a way that each request/response pair is completely independent of the previous one and those that come after.
-HTTP is a stateless protocol, which makes it flexible, but also difficult for building stateful applications
-- impact on server resources, the server does not need to hang on to information, or state, between requests
-- ease of use, when a request breaks en route to the server, no part of the system has to do any cleanup

 **Key Takeaway**
 Although an application may feel stateful, underneath the hood, the web is built on HTTP, a stateless protocol.
 Being stateless is what makes the web so: